Skip to main content

 Your baby’s cot should be kept away from radiators and open windows.

-Lay your baby down on their back and make sure that their covers are tucked in loosely so that they can't move down further.
+Lay your baby down on their back.
+Make sure their blanket is tucked in loosely so it cannot move down further.

-Never put a pillow, quilt or bumper pad in the cot of a baby under 1 year old.
+Never put a pillow, quilt or bumper pad in the cot of a baby under age 1 year.

 The safest place for your baby to sleep at night is in a cot in the same room as you.
 Never fall asleep holding your baby.